0xSpaceShard/nimbora-docs/docs/concepts/products/earn/pendle_lp_integration/04-lido.md

 ![Untitled](../../../../../static/content/strategy_wstETH/main.png)

 1. **Base**: Represents default strategy yield that auto-compounds daily.
+Nimbora is taking a 20% profit fee.
+The displayed base strategy APR has taken the profit fee into account.
 2. **Boost**: Represents incentives provided by the Nimbora team using the [Starknet Catalyst grant](https://medium.com/@Nimbora/nimbora-and-starknet-catalyst-program-14cc7f2f1ab5) that are claimable every two weeks.
 3. **Incentives**: Represents incentives provided by the Starknet Foundation as a part of the [DeFi Spring 2.0](https://medium.com/@Nimbora/introducing-defi-spring-2-0-bigger-bolder-better-364bb96b02d6) that are claimable every two weeks.